Falnesio/Time-Tito/complexity-explorer/nonlinear-dynamics/fal/en-1-introduction-and-maps-I.md

 > examples:
 > **cossine map:** $$x_{n+1}=cos(x_{n})$$
 > applying x = 48º and iterating 3 times we would reach a value close to .9998477 and not change.
-When this happens its called a** "Fixed Point" **on the map.
+When this happens its called a** "Fixed Point" **or **asymptote **on the map.
 >
 > **logistic map:** $$x_{n+1}=R_{x_i}(1-x_{n})$$
 > simple population model that maps the unit interval to itself